sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/_index.md

 [Official Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 * On Mac OS X 10.6 (Snow Leopard) and earlier, the JDK is preinstalled.

 * On Mac OS X 10.7 (Lion) and later, the OS should prompt you to install it when needed.

-*   Android Development on OS X systems requires Java 6 runtime to be installed.
+* Android Development on OS X systems requires JDK 8 or higher to be installed.

 Windows